stanciudrg/binary-search-tree/README.md

 # binary-search-tree
-A Binary Search Tree (BST) data structure that can be used to organize and store data in a sorted manner.
+A Binary Search Tree (BST) data structure that organizes and stores data in a sorted manner.

 #### Time complexity